 My son didn’t make it past the second round for one of the schools.
 It broke my heart to watch him cry as I told him the news.
 At first I considered not telling him the truth, in order to spare his feelings, because I was worried this would knock his confidence and demotivate him.
 After all, he was still in the running for one more school.

 My son was disheartened at first, but something clicked inside him; he began to work harder than ever for the final school.
-We booked sessions more regularly with Ali at North Finchley Tutors in the weeks building up to the final exam and my son dedicated all of his time to 11 plus revision.
+We booked sessions more regularly with Ali at 11 Plus Prep School in the weeks building up to the final exam and my son dedicated all of his time to 11 plus revision.
 To my surprise, my child even decided to cut back on his hobbies and free time in the days

 leading up to that final round, which was Queen Elizabeth Boys School in Barnet, just one test, multiple choice Maths, and English written by GL Assessments, to give one last push with every drop of determination that he had left inside of him.
 I had never seen my son so determined to succeed, and he did.